 History

-The UAEAF purchased the MB-339 solely to equip their new aerobatic team, which was established in 2010.
+The UAE Air Force decided to establish an aerobatic team in the late 2000s, and looked to existing well-established teams in Europe.
+They eventually entered into a deal with Italy, purchasing a fleet of second-hand MB-339s to equip the team, which was established in 2010.
 Team members were trained by the Frecce Tricolori, who fly the same aircraft type, at their home base in Rivolto, Italy.
-Al Fursan then returned to the UAE and made their debut display at the Dubai Airshow 2011.
+Al Fursan then returned to the UAE for further training and made their debut display at the Dubai Airshow 2011.
+Unusually, the MB-339 has no other roles within the UAE Air Force and is used exclusively for airshow duties.

-Al Fursan made their international debut in 2012, flying at the Yeovilton Air Day and the Royal International Air Tattoo in the UK.
+Al Fursan made their international debut in 2012, flying at the Royal International Air Tattoo in the UK.
 They have since returned to Europe on several occasions, including to Switzerland in 2014 for the Swiss Air Force’s 100th anniversary show in Payerne and to Slovakia (the Slovak International Air Fest) and Russia (MAKS) in 2017.
-The team have also visited Asia and Africa, flying in Morocco (Marrakech Airshow 2015), China (Airshow China 2014) and Malaysia (LIMA ’15).
+The team has also visited Asia and Africa, flying in Morocco (Marrakech Airshow 2015), China (Airshow China 2014) and Malaysia (LIMA ’15 and ’23).

-More recently, Al Fursan has been mentored by former members of the Patrouille de France.
+More recently, Al Fursan has received guidance and oversight from former members of the Patrouille de France.
 The two teams performed a short combined display at the Dubai Airshow 2019.

 The UAE Air Force has expressed the intent to replace the MB-339 in the mid-2020s, before it reaches the end of its useful life in 2030.
-The frontrunner to replace the MB-339 is widely thought to be the Hongdu J-15 Falcon.
+The frontrunner to replace the MB-339 is widely thought to be the Hongdu J-15 Falcon, a twin-engine, afterburning, supersonic lead-in fighter-trainer developed in China.
+In 2023, the UAE ordered a small fleet of L-15s, and it is widely anticipated that these jets are intended to serve with Al Fursan from around 2027.

 Display